syeadz/mips-emul-asm/README.md

 30
 ```

 You can then step through the program using `n` and see the results in the memory window.
 The program should load the numbers 1 and 2, add them together, store the result in memory, and then branch if the 2 registers are equal.
 It should also display the instructions themselves on the right side of the terminal.
 Keep track of the register names and memory addresses to see the program in action.
+Note that the branch will move 9 words + 1 instruction ahead if the condition is met.
+This means it will branch to address `0x3c` by the end of the program.

 ## Tools